dead-claudia/lifted-pipeline-proposal/README.md

 - And, of course, the [pipeline operator proposal](https://github.com/tc39/proposal-pipeline-operator), in which this shares a *lot* of genes with.
 - This isn't even my first iteration into the foray of iterative, async, parallel, and otherise non-von Neumann stuff.
     - Emulated `async`/`await` in LiveScript: https://gist.github.com/isiahmeadows/0ea14936a1680065a3a3
-    - Module-based parallel JS strawman: https://gist.github.com/isiahmeadows/a01799b4dc9019c55dfcd809450afd24
+    - Module-based parallel JS strawperson: https://gist.github.com/isiahmeadows/a01799b4dc9019c55dfcd809450afd24
         - Some parts evolved into a library for worker pools: https://github.com/isiahmeadows/invoke-parallel
         - Since found a similar (smaller-scoped) equivalent for browsers: https://github.com/developit/workerize-loader
     - Generator-inspired async proposal: https://github.com/isiahmeadows/non-linear-proposal